Mendenhall Glacier Ice Caves

-Walk on the glacier and in the caves is dangerous and at any time (especially in warm days) the collapse of the ice can happen.
+Walking on the glacier and in the caves is dangerous and at any time (especially on warm days) the collapse of the ice can happen.
 Thus, if possible, better ask for the assistance of special tour agencies.

 Though, those which are known to us, offer a surprising diversity of unusual features and impressive sights.